Hasimir/site/content/about-us.md

 Originally hailing from Adelaide, Michael Pearson is a mostly apolitical thirty-something web developer and systems administrator.
-He lives in a tree fort in the Dandenong Ranges with his marine biologist wife Kate and their Rottweiler, Amos.
+He lives in a tree fort in the Dandenong Ranges with his marine biologist wife, Kate, and their Rottweiler, Amos.
 When not preventing his yard from being overrun by bark and weeds he works for [bikeexchange.com.au](http://www.bikeexchange.com.au) in Ruby and Javascript.
 Michael's twitter is